thedennycrane/pinecone-code/README.md

 # Purpose of Project
 Client wanted to build a quick MVP of a law search engine that allows lawyers to easily find cases.
-The current search engine (lawnet) had very limited customizability, UI-friendliness, and UX.
-The main thing this project validated is the search algorithm (Vector Search)
+The current search engine (lawnet) had limited customizability, UI-friendliness, and UX.
+The main purpose of this project is to validate the core search logic (Vector Search)

 # Explanation of Vector Database and Search Algo